silogen/kaiwo/docs/docs/getting-started/quickstart.md

     The `user` field should be the user's email address

 If you try to submit a workload without providing these values, you will be prompted to interactively create the Kaiwo config file.

+!!!caution
+    One important note about GPU requests: it is up to the user to ensure that the code can run on the requested number of GPUs.
+If the code is not written to run on the requested number of GPUs, the job will fail.
+Note that some parallelized code may only work on a specific number of GPUs such as 1, 2, 4, 8, 16, 32 but not 6, 10, 12 etc. If you are unsure, start with a single GPU and scale up as needed.
+For example, the total number of attention heads must be divisible by tensor parallel size.

 ### Managing workloads